rfmeng/rfmeng.github.io/markdown/CFA I - Ethical and Professional Standards.md

 * significant limitations and risks
 * distinguish between fact and opinion

-capsule form recommendation is allowed but availability of more information should be disclosed liquidity and capacity (investment ability, like small-cap strategy is not for large size fund)
+capsule form recommendation (stock list) is allowed but availability of more information should be disclosed investment's limitation: liquidity and capacity (investment ability, like small-cap strategy is not for large size fund)

 <h5>V(C) Record retention</h5>
 <!--  -->